radj307/ARRCON/README.md

 | `--no-prompt`               | Hides the prompt (Default prompt is "RCON@HOST> ").
 | `--write-ini`               | (Over)Writes the default `.ini` configuration file.

+For example, to connect to _MyHostname:27015_ using _myPassword_ as the password, send the _help_ command, then start an interactive session:
+`arrcon -i -H MyHostname -P 27015 -p myPassword help`

 ## INI Configuration
+INI files must have the same name as the executable (excluding extension) to be detected.
+Keep this in mind if you rename the executable!

-You can create a default INI file by using the `rcon --write-ini` command.
+You can create a default INI file by using the `arrcon --write-ini` command.
 ```ini
 [target]
 sHost =                           ; Defines the default hostname/IP, unless a hostname/IP was specified on the commandline.